 Q- Which documents are needed to file ITR for agricultural income?

 No documents are needed for filing returns for agricultural income.
 However, in the case of exempt agriculture income, the assessee needs to produce details in Schedule EI (Exempt Income) of the income tax return form.

 Q- Is a bank statement required for ITR?

 No, only some bank details are required while filing ITR, which include:

-The documents used at the time of filing the original return along with the documents related to details that are to be corrected would be required at the time of filing the revised return.
-Also, the acknowledgement number of the original ITR filed is mandatory while filing a revised return.
+The documents used at the time of filing the original return, along with the documents related to details that are to be corrected, would be required when the revised return is filed.
+Also, the acknowledgment number of the original ITR filed is mandatory while filing a revised return.

 Tax2win automatically lets you file your tax return without worrying about these many documents.
 For e-filing your income tax return, all you need to do is select between self-filing and assisted filing, and get your return filed easily.
 So don’t wait for the last date to file ITR, get started now!